 Photos Or Video?

-Sometimes video is clearly a better option.
+Sometimes video is a better option.
 A Justin Timberlake karaoke contest is far more engaging as a video contest.

-Avoid awarding prizes based only on the number of votes.
-Your best option may be some combination of votes, a panel of experts selection and a random draw.
+- Avoid awarding prizes based only on the number of votes.
+The best option could be a combination of votes, a panel of experts selection and a random draw.
 This also keeps participants who are late to enter the campaign motivated because they can still qualify, even if they have just a few votes!

 Don’t Make It About You

-No Embarrassing Content
+Be Careful With Embarrassing Content

 Use Great Graphics